-We are deeply sorry for the past abuse in our schools, and we sincerely apologise to the victims and survivors.
+We are deeply sorry for the past abuse of children and young people in our care, and we sincerely apologise to those affected by child sexual abuse.

 All children and young people have the right to an education, to be heard, and to be kept safe from harm.
 In improving the way we keep children safe, their views and voices will be front and centre.
-This is our greatest commitment and our highest priority.

 Where to seek support